GPU-Accelerated Algorithms for Process Mapping

 \section{Experimental Evaluation}

-All of our algorithms\footnote{\href{https://github.com/HenningWoydt/GPU-HeiProMap}{github.com/HenningWoydt/GPU-HeiProMap}} are implemented in C++ 17 and utilize the Kokkos library~\cite{Edwards14} version 4.7.0 for the GPU code.
-It compiles the host side code with GCC 11.4 and the GPU code with Nvidia Cuda compiler 12.6.
-We use \algo{KaFFPa}~\cite{Sanders11} from the \algo{KaHIP} library version 3.19.0, which is also implemented in C++.
+All of our algorithms\footnote{\href{https://github.com/HenningWoydt/GPU-HeiPa}{\faGithub\ / GPU-HeiPa}} are implemented in C++ 20 and utilize the Kokkos library~\cite{Edwards14} version 5.0.0 for the GPU code.
+It compiles the host-side code with GCC 11.4.0 and the GPU code with NVIDIA Cuda compiler 12.6.77.
 We compile with the highest optimization (\textsc{-O3}).

-\textbf{System.} The experiments are conducted on a machine that has an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} w5-3435X, that runs on a max frequency of $3.1$Ghz.
+\textbf{System.} The experiments are conducted on a machine that has an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} w5-3435X that runs at a max frequency of $3.1$ GHz.
 The system features 128 GB of main memory.
-The used GPU is a NVIDIA\textsuperscript{\textregistered} GeForce RTX\texttrademark{} 4090 with 24GB of memory.
-It has 16.384 Cuda cores with a boost frequency of $2.5$Ghz.
+The GPU is an NVIDIA\textsuperscript{\textregistered} GeForce RTX\texttrademark{} 4090 with 24 GB of memory.
+It has 16,384 Cuda cores with a boost frequency of $2.5$ GHz.
 The system runs Ubuntu~22.04.4.

 \textbf{Benchmark Instances.} To make our work more comparable, we choose the same benchmark instances as in~\cite{Schulz25, Faraj20, Heuer23, Schulz17, Kirchbach20}.
 They can be seen in Table~\ref{tab:benchmark-instances}.
 The small instances come from the SuiteSparse Matrix Collection~\cite{Davis11}.
-These represent task graphs from real application.
+These represent task graphs from real applications.
 Six graphs were taken from Walshaws's benchmark archive~\cite{Soper04}, which holds instances for benchmarking graph partitioning algorithms.
-The graphs \texttt{af\_shell9}, \texttt{thermal2}, \texttt{nlr} are from the matrix and numerical section of the 10\textsuperscript{th} DIMACS Implementation Challenge~\cite{Bader14}.
-The graphs \texttt{deu} and \texttt{eur} are large road networks of Germany and Europe~\cite{Delling09}.
+The graphs \texttt{afshell9}, \texttt{thermal2}, \texttt{nlr} are from the matrix and numerical section of the 10\textsuperscript{th} DIMACS Implementation Challenge~\cite{Bader14}.
+The graphs \texttt{deu} and \texttt{europe\_osm} are large road networks of Germany and Europe~\cite{Delling09}.
 Graphs \texttt{rgg23} and \texttt{rgg24} are random geometric graphs with $2^{23}$ and $2^{24}$ vertices respectively.
-Each vertex represents a random point in the unit square, and if their distance is below than $0.55\sqrt{\ln n / n}$ they are connected via an edge.
+Each vertex represents a random point in the unit square, and if their distance is less than $0.55\sqrt{\ln n / n}$ they are connected via an edge.
 Graphs \texttt{del23} and \texttt{del24} also have $2^{23}$ and $2^{24}$ vertices, with each vertex representing a point in the unit square.
-The edges are connected such that the graph is Delaunay triangulation.
+The edges are connected such that the graph is a Delaunay triangulation.